 These are the distances we cycled each day.

-Day 4 was our day off, day 5 and 6 were the days we spent in the Veluwe, on which we cycled without luggage.
+Day 4 was our day off, and days 5 and 6 were the days we spent in the Veluwe, on which we cycled without luggage.